pqian11/rational-inference-from-agreement-mismatch/README.md

 Download the data folder and put it in the root of the repository.
 Create the following directory structure from the root folder:
 ```
 mkdir -p fig
-mkdir -p stan_model/pkl
 mkdir -p stan_model/model_fit
 ```
-To support maximal reproducibility of the computational modelling results, the definition file `script/stan_env.def` specifies the Singularity container that was used for fitting the Stan models.

 ## Data analysis
 Estimate prior from norming task data.